WE PREPARE THE MOST BANKABLE, WINNING PROJECT BUSINSS PLANS TO SUCCESSFULLY RAISE PROJECT FUNDING

 Once the organization's operations have been planned, the expenses associated with the operation of the business can be developed.
 These are usually referred to as overhead expenses.
 Overhead expenses refer to all non-labor expenses required to operate the business.
 Expenses can be divided into fixed (those that must be paid, usually at the same rate, regardless of the volume of business) and variable or semivariable (those which change according to the amount of business).

-In addition to the expense table, you'll also need to develop a capital requirements table that depicts the amount of money necessary to purchase the equipment you'll use to establish and continue operations.
+In addition to the expense table, we develop a capital requirements table that depicts the amount of money necessary to purchase the equipment you'll use to establish and continue operations.
 It also illustrates the amount of depreciation your company will incur based on all equipment elements purchased with a lifetime of more than one year.

-The cash-flow statement is one of the most critical information tools for the proposed projecr, showing how much cash will be needed to meet obligations, when it is going to be required, and from where it will come.
+The cash-flow statement is one of the most critical information tools for the proposed project, showing how much cash will be needed to meet obligations, when it is going to be required, and from where it will come.
 It shows a schedule of the money coming into the business and expenses that need to be paid.
-The result is the profit or loss at the end of the month or year.
-In a cash-flow statement, both profits and losses are carried over to the next column to show the cumulative amount.
-Keep in mind that if you run a loss on your cash-flow statement, it is a strong indicator that you will need additional cash in order to meet expenses.

-The last financial statement needed to be developed is the balance sheet.
-Like the income and cash-flow statements, the balance sheet uses information from all of the financial models developed in earlier sections of the business plan; however, unlike the previous statements, the balance sheet is generated solely on an annual basis for the business plan and is, more or less, a summary of all the preceding financial information broken down into three areas:
+The balance sheet uses information from all of the financial models developed in earlier sections of the business plan.
+The project business plan is, more or less, a summary of all the preceding financial information broken down into three areas:

 To obtain financing for a new business, promoter may need to provide a projection of the balance sheet over the period of time the business plan covers.
 More importantly, promoter will need to include a personal financial statement or balance sheet instead of one that describes the business.
 A personal balance sheet is generated in the same manner as one for a business.